htchyde/trading-system/README.md

 ###### This is the initial transition towards a complete trading system that is independent of any trading strategy implemented.

 See [ServerScripts/DirectoryStructurer/createRepositoryStructure](ServerScripts/DirectoryStructurer/createRepositoryStructure) for an understanding of the repository structure.

+#### Implementation - Programming Language Choice

+The Trading System will be implemented in a mixture of two programming languages, namely C++, R. These languages have been chosen because I have knowledge and experience with them, in addition to being free (with free libraries).
+Anything that requires optimal execution speed will be written in C++ due to its high performance in this regard.
+C++ also doesn't have automatic garabage collection which allows us to optimise for speed further, many brokerage APIs are written in C++, the C++ STL provides ready-made optimised data structures/algorithms, LAPACK provides high performance linear algebra solutions for portfolio construction.
+Since we aren't attempting to create high-frequency/ultra high-frequency strategies (due to the technological hardware required) we do not require super optimal speed for everything.
+We therefore opt to code everything else in R. This is because coding in C++ generally requires more lines of code to do the same thing in R (partly due to less quant specific libraries avaliable), is harder to debug and create statistical methods or time series analysis methods than in R - this all leads to relatively longer development times in the name of increasing speed performance.
+We'll I'm more interested in profitability of my trading system and the effectiveness of the strategies being executed, so we drop the speed performance benefits of using C++ and gain the benefits outlined above of using R. Overtime we may choose to optimise more and more of the trading system for speed by switching out R code for C++ code if this is the best use of our development time.
+Python could be used instead of R in some places if there are better libraries/packages available for the particular strategy that you're looking to implement.
+The choice of language used will depend on which one has the most robust, stress tested, space/time optimised algorithms that are of use for the particular strategy.

+With all of the above said, essentially what I currently plan to do is implement the RESEARCH/BACKTESTING parts of the trading system in R and the EXECUTION/LIVE parts in C++.
+Note that speed performance is really important in executing orders due to the slippage that will result from large latencies.
+As mentioned above, however, we may start by implementing in R and then shifting to C++ for speed optimisation.
+Reading more about OOP in R, I'm having second thoughts about converting this eventually into C++.
+We can always use Python instead however.
+So it's decided that we will code everything in Python except where speed is necessary we will use C++ and strategies we may use R or Python.

+C++ communicates with the MySQL Securities Master Database using MySQL C++ Connector, Python communicates with the MySQL SMD using MySQL Python Connector, R doesn't need to communicate directly to the SMD.
+We need to be careful in choosing a Broker API so that either C++ or Python can communicate with it - either directly or through some community wrapper class such as IBPy plugin for Interactive Brokerage.
+R and Python can communicate using the RPy plugin.
+For data analysis in Python we will use the SciPy, NumPy and Pandas libraries.
+Python is great at communicating with any other system or protocol - including the internet - so it will be our choice for data scraping.
+Finally, there are ways to embed C++ code into R and Python thus completing the required communications between the different languages/databases/apis.